puppala-pranay/Campus-Issues-PROJECT-NVCTI/README.md

 # Campus-Issues-PROJECT-NVCTI

-Run flutter pub get -   for getting packages
+Run "flutter pub get" -   for getting packages

 This already contains the built signed apk . connect phone and run :
+"
 cd [project]

 flutter install
+"
 to install on ur device